Why You’ll Love This Recipe

 Gluten-Free Pie Dough

-- Cold Water: This brings the dough together- don’t substitute!
+- Cold Water: Brings the dough together—don’t substitute!

 Apple Mixture

-- Gluten-Free Flour: Thickens the filling to avoid sogginess.
+- Gluten-Free Flour: Thickens the apple mixture to prevent sogginess.

 Crumb Topping